cynraw/Data_Structures/README.md

 # Data Structures
-Deepening my knowledge in data structure while participating in GOL clinics.
+Deepening my knowledge in data structure while participating in GOL clinics

 ## Linked lists
 - Is a linear data structure to store data in uncontagious memory locations